linuxserver/docker-documentation/FAQ.md

 [A GitHub issue tracking this](https://github.com/moby/moby/issues/40734)

-You have a few options, 1 and 2 are short-term, 3 is to be considered the best option if you dont plan to reinstall the device.
+You have a few options as noted below.
+Options 1 and 2 are short-term, while option 3 is considered the best option if you don't plan to reinstall the device (option 4).

 ### Resolution